CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/permission-tests/test-permission-upwards/README.txt

 @ddblock_end copyright
 ******************************/

-Register a parent collection, then a child colleciton.
+Register a parent collection, then a child collection.
 Give Read permission to dice_user for the child collection and make sure it does not get the parent collection metadata.